 Before the Court is the Plaintiff's motion for attorneys' fees pursuant to 42 U.S.C. § 406(b).
 (Doc.
-25).
+23).
 For the reasons discussed below, the Plaintiff's motion is granted.

-The Plaintiff initiated this action in February 2018 seeking judicial review of the Commissioner's decision denying his application for Disability Insurance Benefits.
+The Plaintiff initiated this action in December 2021 seeking judicial review of the Commissioner's decision denying his application for Disability Insurance Benefits.
 (Doc.
 1).
-In August 2018, the Commissioner moved for the entry of a judgment in the Plaintiff's favor and for the action to be remanded in accordance with sentence four of
+In December 2022, the Commissioner moved for the entry of a judgment in the Plaintiff's favor and for the action to be remanded in accordance with sentence four of 42 U.S.C. § 405(g).
+(Doc.
+17).
+The Court granted that request (Doc.
+19), and the Clerk of Court entered Judgment for the Plaintiff the same day (Doc.
+20).
+Roughly three months later, the Plaintiff sought and obtained \$8,077.91 in attorneys' fees under the Equal Access to Justice Act (EAJA).
+(Docs.
+21, 22).

-1Mr.
-O'Malley became the Commissioner of the Social Security Administration (SSA) on December 20, 2023.
+1 Mr. O'Malley became the Commissioner of Social Security on December 20, 2023.
 Pursuant to Federal Rule of Civil Procedure 25(d), Mr. O'Malley is substituted for the former Acting Commissioner, Kilolo Kijakazi, as the Defendant in this suit.